 Progressions in technology can now tie driver behavior directly to company benchmarks, including safety behavior, fuel use and the vehicle maintenance costs.
 The right software will identify a company’s biggest priorities, whether it’s revenue, customer satisfaction or federal compliance, and deliver that data to motivate daily business decisions.

-Vehicle and driver behavior data helps businesses record daily vehicle activity without physically reaching inside the hood of a vehicle to extract information.
+Driver monitoring devices help businesses record daily vehicle activity without physically reaching inside the hood of a vehicle to extract information.
 This data gives users a powerful look at the health of their business through custom vehicle statistics about their fleet’s activity.
 This type of deep data goes beyond track-and-trace information by steering a company’s focus towards items, such as the total time spent at a job site, that may have been previously overlooked.
 In-depth data leads to more informed business decisions that can impact a company’s financial success.

 The versatility of fleet data helps track and monitor fuel waste and related costs, distances and miles traveled, idle time including power take-off (PTO) time, and driving habits, for single vehicles, sub-group or an entire fleet.
 GPS fleet tracking software provide a full view of this fleet performance data, including the lowest and highest ranking vehicles for each of the metrics, giving users a handful of productivity, diagnostics and maintenance data.